maxt95/FactoryDefense/docs/GAME_PRD_LIVING.md

 - Production is recipe-driven and time-based per structure (not instant tick conversion).
 - Logistics is conveyor-routed with per-building buffers, finite capacity, and backpressure.
 - Power uses global supply/demand with uniform brownout scaling of production throughput.
+- There are no build/wave phase gates in v1; building remains available during active threat.
 - Enemies can threaten both base and critical structures, enabling power/factory failure cascades.
 - Waves are timed and data-authored early, with procedural escalation later in endless survival.